 Actual cost of Insurance for group, health, life and others is to be charged.
 According to RBI policy, no extra is permitted.

-There are a number of compliances that required to be complied by the Micro Finance Company.
+There are a number of compliances that are required to be complied by the Micro Finance Company.
 Let us focus on some of the most essential compliances :

 Section 8 company requires satisfying the Companies Act like any other company.

 Company must fulfil RBI norms even if this is not registered with the reserve bank.